 Physician peers will receive a minimum of 45 CME credits for ASCENT participation, and also have an opportunity to receive additional CME and MOC Part IV credit from most ABMS member boards through an integrated quality improvement initiative.

 Ascent Physician Leadership is an investment in you and your organization.
-ASCENT fees are based on a one-year commitment with three live meetings and nine additional coaching check-in calls.
+ASCENT fees are based on a one-year commitment with live and virtual meetings and monthly coaching check-in calls.
 Fees include individual and practice assessments, keynotes, education sessions, CME, MOC-4 quality improvement initiatives, peer group participation, facilitated discussion and support, practice resources, team training sessions and more.

-You will attend three live meetings over a one year time frame.
+You will actively participate in Ascent over a one year time frame.
 Each live meeting will require you to be present all day Friday and until mid-afternoon on Saturday.
 This time is necessary to build an engaged peer group to share ideas and is designed to be educational, efficient, fun and reflective.
 Your group will need and want you to be fully present and participating in all activities and all meetings.
+Virtual meetings and monthly coaching calls will be one to two hours in length.

 Preparing for ASCENT meetings will require some pre-work.
 You will be asked to complete a practice scorecard to share in a confidential manner in your peer group; gathering some of this information may be a challenge!
 Readings, assessments, and other assignments may occur between phone calls and meetings.
 Committing to full completion of these activities will enhance the collaborative experience and help you on your leadership journey.